manutter51/barnum/README.md

 handler to fire, just call `first` on the seq.
 By default, events are handled synchronously, but you can easily trigger asynchronous event handling by wrapping `fire` inside a `future`.

+NOTES: Don't like that last-to-first vector.
+The event engine should treat data like a pipeline or assembly line, where the same product gets passed from station to station, being modified as it goes, and then drops off at the end in a completed state.

+NOTES: The `fire` fn should pass Barnum metadata to the event handler as the last argument, so that the handler can grab the current event

 ### Validating event parameters